EngelsI/ClassiCOL/README.md

 UPDATE 12th of June 2025: added additional species to the original database

 ## Code and User's Guide
 Welcome to the user guide to ClassiCOL.
-Here will be explained how to use the algorithm and how to interprete the results.
-If you have any additional questions please contact maarten.dhaenens@ugent.be
+Here we explain how to use the algorithm and how to interpret the results.
+If you have any additional questions please contact ian.engels@ugent.be

 ### Citation
 When using ClassiCOL please cite: